noob-hu-yaar/Rolling-Dice/README.md

  ..
 > - **The App is made for animation learning purposes, and comes with basic animation features like an Animation Controller and Curved Animation**
+> - **Upon pressing the roll button, both the dice throw a random value everytime.**